Surekha Yadav: Professional life

-When Yadav joined service with the Indian Railways, she realized that she was the first woman to drive a railway train in India, which till then was totally a male bastion.
+When Surekha Bhosale joined service with the Indian Railways, she realized that she was the first woman to drive a railway train in India, which till then was totally a male bastion.
 Other women were inspired by her, and as of 2011 there were 50 women locomotive drivers who were operating suburban trains and goods trains, and also as shunters or assistant drivers.
 For pursuing a career as train driver in Mumbai, she said that she received full support from her family, friends and colleagues and has not experienced any discrimination as a woman.
 She is dedicated to run trains safely with full presence of mind, as the risks faced could be in the form of breakdowns due to mechanical problems, chain-pulling, rasta rokos (a form of protest in India to stop trains or block roads), and people or animals crossing the track suddenly, which need right thinking, prompt and quick action.
 She has no record of train accidents.
 She has so far driven many types of trains such as local suburban trains, ghat trains with twin engines (hill section train on the Western Ghat), goods and mail express trains., and she works for ten hours a day.
 Her ambition is to drive a long-distance passenger train.
 She has also participated in activities to check eve-teasing.

 In 1991, Yadav acted in a television serial, Hum Bhi Kisise Kum Nahi (we are second to none).
 She has received praise from several organisations for her role as a woman train driver.